 MetLife could be designated a systemically important financial institutions (SIFI) as early as next week, Bloomberg News said today, even though the article did not name a source.
+It said the vote could come as early as the next meeting of the Financial Stability Oversight Council (FSOC) July 31.

 John Nadel, an analyst at Sterne, Agee and Leach in New York, said he was not surprised and that institutional investors had been expecting it.
 “For some time, it has been just a question of when,” Nadel said.